-Voices of support: Line 5 Straits tunnel
+Voices of support: Line 5 and the Great Lakes Tunnel

 Enbridge stands ready to build an underground tunnel to house Line 5 at the Straits of Mackinac.

 Through a series of agreements with the State of Michigan, we committed to develop and build this tunnel beneath the Straits—a $500-million private investment in Michigan—while ensuring the safe operation of the existing dual lines at the Straits until the replacement line is complete.

 We believe our Line 5 Straits tunnel plan is the best way to ensure continued energy supply in Michigan, and avoid major disruptions and price increases that would result if Line 5 were shut down prior to completion of the tunnel.

 We’re not alone.
 Public support for our Line 5 tunnel plan has come from elected officials, policy experts, business owners, business leaders and media columnists—from Michigan and elsewhere.

 See below for a sampling of their comments.

 "Thousands of good-paying Toledo jobs, as well as countless suppliers, bars and restaurants that benefit from the Toledo Refining Company’s presence in Toledo, will be choked off should (Line 5) be shut down.
 This is the last thing our local economy needs, especially as the economic recovery from COVID-19 continues."

 "Just because you shut down a pipeline, you don’t shut down the need to heat your home in the winter, or keep it cool in the summer . . . .
 Misinformed claims that shutting down Line 5 won’t affect jobs are reckless and, to be frank, irresponsible and out of touch with workers who, by the way, help pay the salary of many of the Line 5’s critics."